 Tale as old as time.
 So how did it stand out?
 Well, Sharon was kind of a horrible person.
 A statement that deserves a whole thing on its own, it was made more interesting because episodes got really real, one of them being Season 2’s Grey Matters.
 The episode where Sharon’s thinks her grandfather may be racist.

 So the plot?
 Sharon’s best friend Maria starts to date this popular Arab boy, Cloud.
 At the same time, Sharon’s grandfather is visiting.
 Having not seen him in 3 years, she is excited, but her grandfather’s interactions with both Maria (who is of Chinese and Italian descent) and Cloud (whose real name he explains to be Muhammed) are tinged with subtle prejudices.
-Like asking if Maria was a part of his harem and asking at what age he gets a camel.
+Like asking if Maria was a part of Cloud’s harem and asking at what age he gets a camel.
 A camel he informs Cloud to not lend to Maria as the Chinese cant drive.
 All of those come back to back by the way.

 Let me tell you; it is a whirlwind of emotion watching a children’s show suddenly dish out comments like that.
 The cringe hits hard even if this is only the beginning of a tale that hopefully has heartfelt lessons learned (Spoiler alert: it kind of does).
 But it has to grow more uncomfortable first, as Sharon begins to see that Maria‘s boyfriend is perhaps abusive and seems to want to remove all of Maria‘s sense of self/agency.

 Now Sharon has to find a way to address that Maria‘s boyfriend is terrible, without seeming prejudice like her grandfather, who she must also confront about some of his jokes.